-Female Troops and Veterans - Week of the Women Warriors
+Female Troops and Veterans: Women Warriors Week

-Author: Iraq and Afghanistan Veterans of America
+Author: Iraq and Afghanistan Veterans of America | Contact: IAVA.org

 Iraq and Afghanistan Veterans of America (IAVA), the nation's first and largest non-partisan, nonprofit organization representing veterans of the wars in Iraq and Afghanistan, released its new issue report, "Women Warriors: Supporting She 'Who Has Borne the Battle,'" on the unique service and homecoming challenges facing female troops and veterans.
 The report is the cornerstone of IAVA's first annual "Week of the Women Warriors," a multi-faceted effort to honor the courage and sacrifice of female service-members.

 "Women make up 11% of the force in Iraq and Afghanistan.
 Yet, their challenges have largely been overlooked and under reported.
 IAVA's new report pulls together the most up to date information on a broad range of issues confronting female service members and veterans," said IAVA Executive Director Paul Rieckhoff.

 IAVA's newly released report explores a wide range of issues, including:

 Women in the military have been coping with significant and under reported sexual assault and harassment for decades.
 The report examines the statistics behind this prevalent issue, the measures that are currently in place and steps that must be taken to aggressively address this systematic problem.

 Marriages of female troops are failing at almost three times the rate of male service members.
 The report examines the data behind this troubling trend.

 In recent years the VA has been challenged to care for female veterans, who now make up 12% of all Iraq and Afghanistan veterans seeking VA health care.
 The report examines the fragmentation of women's VA services, privacy and safety concerns and problems communicating eligibility and benefits to female veterans.

 Of homeless Iraq and Afghanistan veterans, almost 10% are women, and many of them have families.
 The report examines this growing trend and the urgent economic challenges facing female veterans.

-Week of the Women Warriors: During this week, IAVA.org will feature a new Women Warriors Center.
+During this week, IAVA.org will feature a new Women Warriors Center.
 Anchored by the new report, the Women Warriors Center will highlight ways veterans and civilians can get involved with supporting female veterans.
 Visitors will be able to read the report, learn about the history of women in the military, sign on to IAVA's letter introducing the report to Congress and participate in an aggregation of associated Twitter activity.

 You're reading Disabled World.
 See our homepage for informative disability news, reviews, sports, stories and how-tos.
 You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.

 Disclaimer: Disabled World provides general information only.
 Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
 Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
-View our Advertising Policy for further information.
-Please report outdated or inaccurate information to us.